Achievements and challenges so far with DIY watches

 Still figuring out a proper design

 The bigger challenge is with drilling 2 holes per bar or triangular index.
-Those are much nicer looking and really elevate the watch (physicall and metaphorically) from simple flat printed-on dials to a higher existence.
+Those are much nicer looking and really elevate the watch (physically and metaphorically) from simple flat printed-on dials to a higher existence.

 Raised numeral dial